csc7/PP3_CI_QCSDA/README.md

 6. As a returning user, I want to automate the process, so I commit fewer (or none) errors.
 7. As a returning user, I want to be informed if something is wrong, so I understand what is happening and I know if I need to add or correct files.
 8. As a returning user, I want the program to check the correctness of the information, so I do not need to check if the files and/or information is correct before processing the data.
+9. As a returning user, I want to have the option to overwrite the acquisition parameters (tolerances), so I can still process data if the parameters file is not present or has any issue and/or if I want to test new parameters/tolerances.

 - ### **Site Owner**
-9. As owner, I want to automate the process, so I give the option to achieve the quality control process in less time, with fewer errors.
+10. As owner, I want to automate the process, so I give the option to achieve the quality control process in less time, with fewer errors.
-10. As owner, I want to give the option to read the quality control files from Google Drive or from a local computer, so I increase the functionality of my application.
+11. As owner, I want to give the option to read the quality control files from Google Drive or from a local computer, so I increase the functionality of my application.
-11. As owner, I want the program to validate the data, so users do not need to spend time checking the validity of the files and/or information.
+12. As owner, I want the program to validate the data, so users do not need to spend time checking the validity of the files and/or information.
-12. As owner, I want to give the user the option to visualize the data being controlled, so users can understand better eventual issues they might find.
+13. As owner, I want to give the user the option to visualize the data being controlled, so users can understand better eventual issues they might find.
-13. As owner, I want to give the option to write the points to be reacquired in Google Sheets or locally, so I increase the functionality of my application.
+14. As owner, I want to give the option to write the points to be reacquired in Google Sheets or locally, so I increase the functionality of my application.
-14. As owner, I want to set the base for a quality control program, so more features can be added with further development (e.g., with more quality control files and/or more parameters/tolerances).
+15. As owner, I want to set the base for a quality control program, so more features can be added with further development (e.g., with more quality control files and/or more parameters/tolerances).